-- More than 90% of students stated that they were "likely" or "very likely" to practice the skills in the Power of the Voice lesson from coach Marshall Davis Jones. - Faculty liked the asynchronous social-emotional learning option for the sophomores and juniors, who used the video coaching library as part of an advisory activity and exit ticket for the day.
+- More than 90% of students stated that they were "likely" or "very likely" to practice the skills in the Power of the Voice lesson from coach Marshall Davis Jones. - Faculty liked the asynchronous social-emotional learning option for the sophomores and juniors, who used the video coaching library as part of an advisory activity and exit ticket for the day. - Due to the number of students who requested to follow up afterward with the coaches, it was beneficial for Robin to set up a dedicated email: coaches@robin.com.

 The qualitative results from the program were also resoundingly positive.
-"We heard from students that no one was what we at Robin call 'sparking a conversation,'" Thadani said.
+"We heard from students that no one was what we at Robin call 'sparking a conversation," Thadani said.
 "Our coaches were allowing them to be free to talk about something more emotional - which they might not have done in an assembly at school."